disel-espol/KV-replay/README.md

 3. Set up a database to benchmark.
 There is a README file under each binding directory.

-4. Set up the configuration file for YSCB-replay.
+4. Set up the configuration file for KV-replay.
 There is a template configuration file in workloads/workload-rp.
 The main configuration lines are:

    workload=com.yahoo.ycsb.workloads.ReplayWorkload
    tracefile=workloads/<trace filename>

-5. Run YCSB-replay command.
+5. Run KV-replay command (exaple for Redis database in localhost).

     ```sh
-    bin/ycsb load basic -P workloads/workload-rp
-    bin/ycsb run basic -P workloads/workload-rp
+    bin/kv-replay run redis -P workloads/workload-replay_template -p "redis.host=127.0.0.1" -p "redis.port=6379"
     ```